|

 improve your wrist power and it should be fine.
 Note that if you have

-control and position your smash to the weaker player, to both sides or
+control and positioning your smash to the weaker player, to both sides

 I do face problem with shoulders and I switch to more wrist power and